MartinWeise/oe1wfm/docs/analog.md

 <figure markdown>
   ![Radio](/images/cables-ec5.png)
-  <figcaption>Cable management with EC-5 connectors with limited soldering skills</figcaption>
+  <figcaption>Previous management with EC-5 connectors with limited soldering skills</figcaption>
 </figure>

 However, due to my limited skills in soldering the wires and the general popularity of Anderson Power Pole connectors,